 Create Not Hate was a personal passion project of Quiet Storm founder Trevor Robinson.
-Looking back at his own experiences growing up in Brixton, he had a vision to help inner city kids who felt let down by society to see how that their life could have meaning beyond gang membership and the violence this brings.
+Looking back at his own experiences growing up in Clapham, he had a vision to help inner city kids who felt let down by society to see how that their life could have meaning beyond gang membership and the violence this brings.

 Pure and simple: that everyone has the potential to be creative.